The Project will present a number of benefits, including:

 APA has developed a project information sheet that introduces the Western Outer Ring Main project, as well as a more detailed brochure that introduces APA and provides a range of relevant information for landowners and other stakeholders.

 APA has identified a preliminary alignment for the pipeline based on assessment of key constraints such as environmental values, cultural heritage, terrain, existing and proposed infrastructure corridors, watercourses, and land use.
 Initial consultation was undertaken with relevant local governments in order to ensure that community issues were understood and taken into account.
-APA’s pipeline alignment selection report is available to download from the following link.

 The preliminary pipeline alignment has sought to minimise impacts on individual properties by following existing pipeline easements, as well as the proposed Outer Metropolitan Ring transportation corridor that has previously been identified for reservation by VicRoads / Department of Transport.